kylepmccarthy1/Kylepmccarthy.github.io/index.md

 ### Zoning Ordinance Analysis

 * This particular paper is an analysis of Swanton, Vermont's zoning ordinance.
-There is a significant focus on how Swanton can best preserve it's agriculture industry through zoning, provide recreational opportunity to Swanton residence while ensuring that Swanton's downtown village acts as it's commerical economic center.
+There is a significant focus on how Swanton can best preserve its agriculture industry through zoning, provide recreational opportunity to Swanton residence while ensuring that Swanton's downtown village acts as its commercial, economic center.

 [Swanton, Vermont - Zoning Ordinance Analysis](https://drive.google.com/file/d/1b29rToJGBXgPllRc0IEYcCZmECbClpux/view?usp=sharing)